 Boost Glucose Control

-Boost Glucose Control Energy Drink is designed for diabetics and can be incorporated into a diabetic meal plan with guidance from the patient's medical care team.
+Boost Glucose Control Energy Drink is designed for people with diabetes and can be incorporated into their meal plans with guidance from the patient's medical care team.
 Each 8 oz bottle contains 190 calories, 7 g of fat, 10 mg of cholesterol and 16 g of protein.
 Total carbohydrate equals 16 g with 3 g coming from fiber and only 4 g coming from sugars.
 There are 180 mg of sodium and 65 mg of potassium.
 Based on a 2,000 calorie diet, each 8 oz bottle also has 35 percent calcium, 25 percent iron and 30 percent phosphorus.
 Vitamin content that exceeds 100 percent of a 2,000 calorie diet are vitamin C at 170 percent and vitamin E at 200 percent.
 Renal patients should be careful of high vitamin C content and look for renal specific supplements.

 Boost Calorie Smart